-These are sample Strategies, which teachers can use to accelerate the attainment of the various course outcomes.
+These are sample Strategies, which teacher can use to accelerate the attainment of the various course outcomes and make Teaching -Learning more effective

-- 1. Lecturer method (L) need not to be only traditional lecture method, but alternative effective teaching methods could be adopted to attain the outcomes. - 2.
-Use of Video/Animation to explain functioning of various concepts. - 3.
-Encourage collaborative (Group Learning) Learning in the class. - 4.
-Ask at least three HOT (Higher order Thinking) questions in the class, which promotes critical thinking. - 5.
-Adopt Problem Based Learning (PBL), which fosters students' Analytical skills, develop design thinking skills such as the ability to design, evaluate, generalize, and analyze information rather than simply recall it. - 6.
-Introduce Topics in manifold representations. - 7.
-Show the different ways to solve the same problem and encourage the students to come up with their own creative ways to solve them. - 8.
-Discuss how every concept can be applied to the real world-and when that's possible, it helps to improve the students' understanding.
+- 1. Lecture method (L) does not mean only the traditional lecture method, but a different type of teaching method may be adopted to develop the outcomes. - 2.
+Show Video/animation films to explain the functioning of various analog and digital circuits. - 3.
+Adopt Problem Based Learning (PBL), which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyze information rather than simply recall it. - 4.
+Show the different ways to solve the same problem and encourage the students to come up with their own creative ways to solve them. - 5.
+Discuss how every concept can be applied to the real world and when that's possible, it helps improve the students' understanding.